Bachelor of Advanced Humanities (Honours)

 The key difference between majors and extended majors is how many courses you will need to take from those disciplines to complete them.

-Within your major or extended major there are compulsory courses, which you must pass to complete your major, and elective courses, which you can select to from the rest of your major.
+Within your major or extended major there are compulsory courses, which you must pass to complete your major or extended major, and elective courses, which you can select from the rest of your major or extended major.

 General electives are individual courses of your choice that can be selected from the Bachelor of Advanced Humanities (Honours) course list or other undergraduate course lists.